Paul Buysse

-Paul Henri Maria, Count Buysse, CMG, CBE (born 17 March 1945, in Antwerp) is a Belgian businessman.
-He is the main author of the Belgian Code for Corporate Governance (Code Buysse).
+Paul Henri Maria, Count Buysse, CMG, CBE (17 March 1945 – 30 December 2023) was a Belgian businessman.
+He was the main author of the Belgian Code for Corporate Governance (Code Buysse).

-Education
+Early life and education

-Paul Buysse holds a degree in Business Management from the Hoger Antwerps Marketing Instituut in Publiciteit, Marketing and PR.
-He graduated from the Tenneco Advanced Management Programme (Mont Pelerin, Switzerland).
+Paul Buysse was born in Antwerp on 17 March 1945.
+He held a degree in Business Management from the Hoger Antwerps Marketing Instituut in Publiciteit, Marketing and PR.
+Buysse graduated from the Tenneco Advanced Management Programme (Mont Pelerin, Switzerland).

 Career

-He started his career in 1966 at Ford Motor Company, after which he joined British Leyland Belgium in 1976.
+Buysse started his career in 1966 at Ford Motor Company, after which he joined British Leyland Belgium in 1976.
 In 1980 Buysse became executive director of Tenneco Belgium and managing director of J.I.
 Case Benelux and subsequently in 1984 he became general manager Europe North – J.I.
 Case, International Harvester and Poclain.
 In 1988, he joined BTR plc as group managing director of Hansen Transmissions International and was appointed in 1989 as group chief executive BTR Automotive and Engineering Group.
 In 1991 Paul Buysse was appointed group chief executive BTR Engineering and Dunlop Overseas and became executive director BTR plc (London) in 1992.
 In 1998 he became CEO of Vickers plc (London), after which in 2000 he joined the Bekaert Group as chairman of the board, which he remained until May 2014.